stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Bearer token concept must be mentioned before access token is explained.
 Bearer token is a protected token which can access to authorized resources without further identification.

 - Access tokens are used as bearer tokens.
 - They have short lifespan, expire for improving security.
-The user must -authenticate again to get a new access token limiting the exposure of the fact that it’s a bearer token.
+The user must authenticate again to get a new access token limiting the exposure of the fact that it’s a bearer token.